mbulat/plutus/README.markdown

 Reference
 =========

-For a complete reference on Accounting prinples, we recommend the following textbook
+For a complete reference on Accounting principles, we recommend the following textbook

 [http://amzn.com/0324662963](http://amzn.com/0324662963)